Camp Fire Finally 100 Percent Contained After 153K Acres Burned

 The Camp Fire began on Thursday, November 8 near Pulga Road and Camp Creek Road at 6:29 a.m. and very quickly engulfed thousands of homes and structures.
 Reports of deaths caused by the fire continued to surface for 18 days, as well as reports of missing people.
 271 people remained unaccounted for, ABC News learned from the Butte County Sheriff’s Department.

-The Butte County Sheriff’s Department recruited a multi-agency task force to capture detailed aerial imagery maps of the damage in the town of Paradise, which was completely destroyed.
+The Butte County Sheriff’s Department recruited a multi-agency task force to capture detailed aerial imagery of the damage in the town of Paradise, which was completely destroyed.
 The task force also collected video surveys and 360-degree drone panoramas of the town’s major roads.
 This data will hopefully provide useful information to search and rescue team as they continue to locate missing victims.

 Camp Fire now completely contained, with 85 confirmed dead and hundreds still missing https://t.co/FdBa6d8hiQ pic.twitter.com/vvzWsK5sPH